PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

     ![Described in text](images/test-question-calculated-formula.png)

 ### Anonymity

 !!!
 Warning

     Anonymous marking makes it much harder to administer the Test, so avoid anonymity and manually marked Essay question types unless absolutely necessary.

 For any Test that contains only auto-marked questions, there is no need for anonymity.
-Anonymity is only required for summative exams with manually marked Essay question types; we don't recommend anonymity for any formative exams.
+Anonymity is only required for summative exams with manually marked Essay question types; we don't recommend anonymity for formative exams.

 If anonymous marking is on for the Test, you:

-- can't see who has submitted/started; this makes it hard to manage exam access
+- can't see who has submitted/started.
+This makes it hard to manage exam access, especially for large cohorts.
-- can't download answers/results/scores until results are de-anonymised
+- can't download answers, overall results or question scores until results are de-anonymised.

 ## Create a Test